aleen42/PersonalWiki/qa/build_gr_rsm.md

 - When catchnig imsi from a phone, there are two problems:
     - IMSI is only transmitted during the process of connecting to a base station
+    - the rate of collection depends on the code